ChrisWeldon/AnkiLanguage/README.md

 - Backend: NextJS API Routing
 - Database: MongoDB
 - Language: Typescript
+- CI/CD and Deployment: Vercel

-The authentication solution is written using NextAuth, although this is subject to change given latest NextJS support.
+The authentication solution is written using NextAuth.

 This service taps into a number of services to pull translations for target words, some of which will require the use of api developer keys obtained from different suppliers.
 A DeepL API key and Google Image API keys are recommended but not essential for the opperation of the service.
 Deepl simply supplies more accurate translation options for phrases and longer vocabulary blocks.